Characterful, modern luxury apartment with beautiful estuary views

 In days of yore, Fowey, a pilchard exporting town, was prey to pirates; it was also occupied by Parliamentarian troops during the Civil War.
 It is hard to imagine its turbulent history when you visit today, so make the most of its modern amenities.
 Perhaps a river trip?
 Or a visit to the aquarium comprising native and local species such as crabs and lobsters.
 For something a little different, maybe try the Bird Lady of Fowey with her collection of owls and hawks.
 Meanwhile, art connoisseurs might enjoy a visit to the unique River Gallery.

 For food, you have many options but Appleton’s Bar and Restaurant comes highly recommended by locals for rustic Italian food with a contemporary twist: brunch, lunch and dinner options are all available.

-Short breaks are offered at Claremont House from a minimum of 3 days (please contact the owner for short break enquiries).
+Short breaks are offered at Claremont House from a minimum of 3 days.

 Sleeps 4 in 2 bedrooms

 Smart 42” TV

 WiFi with Super fibre Plus broadband

 Stunning apartment, fabulous location, every detail carefully considered.